<< previous page: latest news from adbrands weekly update | brands & activities

 There was only minimal progress in P&G's turnaround for ye 2018.
 Revenues came in at $66.83bn as a 2% gain from currencies boosted a mere 1% improvement in organic sales.
 However the beauty division continued to improve, though it was offset by declines in grooming and baby, family & feminine care.
 A $600 negative impact from new US tax regs and the absence of the prior year's gains from discontinued operations caused net income to fall by 36% to $9.75bn.

 Following his appointment as CEO in 2000, Alan ("AG") Lafley was responsible for orchestrating a spectacular rejuvenation of P&G after several years of stagnation.
 Over the next nine years he effectively doubled the group's revenues as a result of a series of bold and generally successful acquisitions, and established a strong presence at the higher end of the beauty and personal care market.
 He stepped down as CEO in July 2009 and was replaced by group chief operating officer Bob McDonald.
 Lafley passed over the role of chairman to McDonald as well from January 2010.
 Clayt Daley retired as CFO at the end of 2008 and was replaced by Jon Moeller.
+(Moeller also added the title of COO in 2018).
 Yet Bob McDonald's reign was marked by a sharp decline in performance as growth stalled and costs soared.
 Under increasing pressure from investors, the board announced McDonald's resignation in July 2013, and the reinstatement of the 66-year-old AG Lafley.
 Since Lafley was already past retirement age, one of his key tasks over the next few years was to find a suitable successor to take over the baton.

 The return of Lafley highlighted one of the other serious problems which had emerged under McDonald's command: the departure of several other potential leaders from P&G's senior ranks.
 McDonald's main rival for the top job, Susan Arnold, departed the group in 2009 as soon as it became clear that she would not be named CEO.
 In 2011, Dimitri Panayotopoulos was appointed as group vice chairman, global business units, with reporting responsibility for all the group's brand businesses, effectively introducing a new layer between previous divisional bosses and the CEO role.
 That probably contributed to the departure of several other managers.
 Ed Shirley, previously head of global beauty & grooming, resigned to become CEO of Bacardi; "Chip" Bergh quit to become CEO of Levi Strauss; Christopher de la Puente took the top job at LVMH's Sephora division.